matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 #### Rate limiting

-This API SHOULD be rate limited, but the number `m.room.redaction` events emitted SHOULD NOT be the subject of the rate limit.
+This endpoint SHOULD be rate limited, but the number `m.room.redaction` events emitted SHOULD NOT be the subject of the rate limit.
 But instead the number of events that have been redacted overall.
 This is to cover semantics of MSC2244.